 Given all of this, here are a few things for borrowers, savers and investors to consider if interest rates start to rise:

 - Borrowing will become more expensive.
 Rising interest rates will increase the cost of all types of borrowing, including home mortgages, consumer loans and credit cards.
 So if you’re thinking about buying a home or car sometime in the near future, it might be wise to make this purchase sooner rather than later.
 In addition, if you are carrying high balances on credit cards, it might be wise to start paying down these balances as soon as you can.
+If you owe on one or more credit cards with high interest rates, a balance transfer card could be a great way to consolidate your debt and save money.

 - Savings account yields will increase.
 This is really good news for many individuals who rely on income generated from bank savings and money market accounts and certificates of deposit (CDs) to help meet their monthly living expenses.
 Many retirees, for example, prefer to invest a high percentage of their assets in relatively safe fixed-income instruments like these.